hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

         d. 'neighbors'

         Ans: b
-        G is a directed graph and while the edge (‘Ana’, ‘Bob’’) is in the network, the edge (‘Bob’, ‘Ana’) is not.
+        G is a directed graph and while the edge ('Ana', 'Bob'') is in the network, the edge ('Bob', 'Ana') is not.
 Hence, the output will be an error.
         ```
     + Undirected Multigraph
     <a href="https://www.coursera.org/learn/python-social-network-analysis/lecture/hTKct/node-and-edge-attributes"> <br/>